petermatairnz/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build
+## 🎯 Objective

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a classic word-guessing game using Python that demonstrates your understanding of string manipulation, loops, and user interaction.
+Players will guess letters to uncover a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Game Setup

+#### Description
+Create the basic game structure including word selection and display functionality.

+#### Requirements
+Completed program should:
+- Create a list of words to use in the game
-- Randomly select words from a predefined list
+- Randomly select a word from the list when game starts
+- Display the word as underscores (e.g., "_ _ _ _" for "word")
+- Show the number of attempts remaining to the player

+### 🛠️ Task 2: Game Logic

+#### Description
+Implement the core game mechanics for processing player guesses and updating the game state.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept and validate letter guesses from the player
+- Update the display to show correctly guessed letters
-- Track incorrect guesses remaining
+- Track and show incorrect guesses to the player
-- End when word is guessed or attempts exhausted
+- Implement win condition (word is fully revealed)
+- Implement lose condition (run out of attempts)
-- Display win/lose messages
+- Display appropriate win/lose messages